mirza-sync/kalm/README.md

 # Kalm

-- Breathing and meditation practice.
+- I discovered that my breathing pattern was bad.
+It was shallow and not uniform.
+People say that meditation could help.
+Hence, lets create a webapp that helps me to breathe properly.

 ## Dev Logs